 My research consists of two projects: one about ways in which we semantically express evaluative attitudes; one about the ways in which we non-semantically display evaluative attitudes.
-In the former -- my dissertation project -- I give an account of evaluation according to which evaluative thought locates us in evaluative space, a space which has a lot of dimensions.
-In the latter, I give an account of the connection between social norms and socially significant language.
+In the former -- my dissertation project -- I give an account of evaluation according to which evaluative thought locates us in a space which has a lot of dimensions.
+In the latter, I give an account of the connection between social norms and socially significant discourse.

 Beyond Language: Slurs and Social Norms.
 Argues that the best way to explain the range of situations in which slurring has a distinctive impact is by reference to our investment in social norms.